 Gross Revenue – Business

-Gross revenue, also known as total revenue, is the total sales brought in by a business during an accounting period.
+Gross revenue, also known as gross sales or total revenue, is the total sales brought in by a business during an accounting period.

 Gross Income (Gross Profit) – Business